patrickbwarren/transam-triton/TRIMCC.md

 - `-n`: don't list instruction bytes (make output suitable for assembler)
 - `-u`: use uppercase for mnemonics
 - `-a`: specify starting address, for example `-a 0x1602` for a Triton user code
-- `-s`: skip initial bytes, for example to skip the tape header in a tape binary
+- `-s`: skip initial bytes, for example to discard the tape header in a tape binary
 - `-b`: interpret data bytes as binary, not as printable ASCII characters
 - `-f`: use number format: 1=$1234 2=1234h 3=1234 4=177777

 The combination of formatting options which most closely matches the TRAP disassembler for example is `-u -b -f 3`

-If disassembling a tape binary for example, to figure out how many bytes to skip the tape header at the start one can investigate the binary code using `hexdump` (a standard unix/linux utility).
-For example, with `hexdump -C HEX2DEC_TAPE`one gets (the `-C` option prints the information out in a useful format):
+To figure out how many bytes to skip in order to discard the tape header at the start of a tape binary, one can investigate the binary using `hexdump` (a standard unix/linux utility).
+For example, with `hexdump -C HEX2DEC_TAPE`one gets:
 ```
 00000000  0d 0d 0d 0d 0d 0d 0d 0d  0d 0d 0d 0d 0d 0d 0d 0d  |................|
 *